aduboseh/iter/docs/ARCHITECTURE.md

 ## System Overview

-The SCG MCP Server sits between AI assistants and the SCG cognitive substrate, acting as a **hardened security boundary**.
+The Iter Server sits between AI assistants and the Iter governed execution, acting as a **hardened security boundary**.

 ```
 ┌─────────────────────────────────────────────────────────────────┐